ChiragPatankar/Agentic_RAG_Proposed_Solution/DATA_PIPELINE_PLAN.md

 # Implementation Plan — Data Pipeline Only, 8 Weeks

-## Scope change from previous plan

-Dropping the agent (L3) and UI entirely changes the calculus: you now have 8 weeks for what was previously squeezed into weeks 1-2.
-That's not "less work," it's "same core work, done properly" — the things that got cut or manually-hacked in the MVP plan (self-improving alias registry, confidence-based review routing, multi-document-type robustness, real validation tooling) are now in scope because they're the entire deliverable, not a means to an agent demo.

-**Deliverable at week 8:** A pipeline that takes raw industrial PDFs from any tenant, in any of your target document types, and reliably outputs validated, normalized, traceable canonical entities — with measured accuracy, a working review workflow for low-confidence extractions, and indexes ready for a retrieval layer to consume (even though you're not building that layer now).
-This is a sellable/demoable artifact on its own: "upload messy PDFs, get structured, cited, queryable knowledge out."

----

 ## Week 1 — Foundations + Layout Extraction

 - Repo, Postgres schema (DOM storage, entity tables, registry tables) — `tenant_id` on everything from migration #1.